CraneSoftwrights/board-baseball/design/README.md

 - print to [`shared/extended-print-board-baseball-crane.pdf`](../shared/extended-print-board-baseball-crane.pdf)
 - undo all actions until page size restored and all layers hidden

-### Create the individual level SVG files for making the burn files
+### Create the individual level SVG files and burn files

-Hide all of the layers.

 Close the `design-board-baseball-crane.svg` file to prevent it from being disturbed.
+And if it does get disturbed, one can replace it from the last copy committed to git.

+In the [`../build`](../build) directory, delete all of the `objects-*` and `burn-*` files in preparation for recreating them from scratch.
+If they are not deleted, one might overlook updating one of them.

+Follow the instructions in [`../build/README.md`](../build/README.md) regarding creating the individual SVG and burn file collages.